mileweb/docs-content-legal/en/docs/aup.md

 * conduct, promote, facilitate or allow illegal, unlawful, infringing, harmful or fraudulent activities which violate any applicable local, national or international laws and regulations;
 * breach any term of CDNetworks’ policies and agreements, including but not limited to the Privacy Policy, Cookie Policy, Terms of Use, etc.;
 * transmit, distribute, or otherwise make available any illegal, harmful or offensive content which in fact or in our reasonable opinion:

   i. violates any applicable laws or regulations;
  ii. infringes our rights or any third party’s rights;
 iii.* causes threat or damage to any person or property; iv. constitutes unauthorised spam or other similar messages, promotions, advertising or solicitations; or
-  5. is inaccurate, misleading, fraudulent or otherwise objectionable.
+  v. is inaccurate, misleading, fraudulent or otherwise objectionable.

  * abuse our Websites or Services, or create a risk of security breach to CDNetworks’ system, such as:

    i. interfere with or disrupt our network, or attempt to circumvent the network security features;
   ii. decompile, reverse engineer, disassemble, lease, sell, distribute, or reproduce the Websites or Services;
  iii.* distribute viruses, logic bombs, Trojan horses, worms or other harmful programs or materials;